MarcoKrapf/Microsoft-Excel-ONE-CELL-MODE/README.md

 ##Version history

 ### Version 1.0 (12 March 2017)
-* Coded and published on urgent request for a highly esteemed colleague who has the steady desire to merge cells
+* Coded and published on urgent request for a highly esteemed colleague who has the steady desire for merging cells